-Take out the dates’ core and put a piece of walnut or almond kernel.
+At last, here’s the final classic Persian recipe.
+First, take out the dates’ seed and put in a piece of walnut or almond kernel instead.

 Add cardamom, ginger, and cinnamon, stir and cook for 2 minutes.

-Spread the mixture of flour and butter over the dates until the surface of the dates is completely covered.
+Spread the mix of flour and butter over the dates until the surface is fully covered.

-Then put Ranginak in the refrigerator for 2 hours to cut it easily.
+Then put Ranginak in the refrigerator for 2 hours so it can be easily cut.

-Finally, take it out of the refrigerator and garnish it with powdered sugar or pistachio powder.
-Now, it is ready to serve.
+After taking it out of the refrigerator, garnish it with powdered sugar or pistachio powder.
+Now the tasty Ranginak is ready to serve.

-We can keep Ranginak in a closed container in the refrigerator for one month.
+You can keep Ranginak in a closed container in the refrigerator for a whole month.